 So I just told you that I do not focus on building backlinks for my website.

-I will tell you though what I do to make sure I have SEO growth month-on-month even without doing and link building.
+What I do to make sure I have SEO growth month-on-month (even without doing and link building) is:

 While I can not confirm any of the other 200 metrics of SEO and how they work, I can tell you that content is where it all begins and what matters the most.

-You can have a 100 high-quality backlinks, but if you have no content, you are not going to rank for anything (obviously).
+You can have 100 high-quality backlinks, but if you have no content, you will not rank for anything (obviously).

 Learn how to create content that search engines WANT to rank.

-If you learn how to do that, believe me when I say that you do not need to ever worry about any backlinks, spam link, no/do follow and all this other crap we just talked about.
+If you learn how to do that, believe me when I say that you do not need to ever worry about any backlinks, spam links, no/do follow, and all this other crap we just talked about.

-This video does a better job at explaining my reasoning behind this.
+This video from the boys at IncomeSchool does a better job of explaining my reasoning behind this.